Dozens of Russian warplanes destroyed in Ukrainian drone attack, claims Kyiv

 Putin will be ‘infuriated’ by the attack, a Russia expert said, which comes a day before Moscow and Kyiv sit down in Istanbul for direct peace talks

-Dozens of Russian military aircraft have been destroyed in an unprecedented Ukrainian drone attack on military airfields deep inside Russia, Kyiv has said.
+A Ukrainian drone attack destroyed more than 40 Russian planes deep in the country’s territory, Ukraine's Security Service said on Sunday, while Moscow pounded Ukraine with missiles and drones just hours before a new round of direct peace talks in Istanbul.

-The so-called ‘Spider Web’ operation, carried out by Ukraine’s SBU security service, saw drones smuggled thousands of kilometres into Russian territory using lorries, before they were unleashed to destroy more than 40 warplanes, the SBU said.
+The so-called “Spider Web” operation, carried out by Ukraine’s SBU security service, saw drones smuggled thousands of kilometres into Russian territory using lorries, before they were unleashed to destroy the aircraft, the SBU said.

+In his evening address on Sunday, Volodomyr Zelensky said that 117 drones had been used in the operation.
+He claimed the operation had been headquartered out of an office next to the local FSB headquarters, the Russian intelligence and security service.

 Russia confirmed that Ukraine attacked airfields across five regions, causing several aircraft to catch fire.
 “The attacks occurred in the Murmansk, Irkutsk, Ivanovo, Ryazan, and Amur regions.
 Air defences repelled the assaults in all but two regions, Murmansk and Irkutsk,” Moscow’s defence ministry said.